pauleveritt/pauleveritt.github.io/src/productive/setup.rst

    as Community, Professional, and Edu?

 #.
 Will the Flask app restart if you make a change?
 Is that PyCharm
-   doing the restart or PyCharm?
+   doing the restart or Flask?
 Will it reload the browser?